leontan0529/yowsup-cli-2.0/README.md

 [OpenWA for BB10](https://www.lowyat.net/2013/5896/try-this-openwhatsapp-for-blackberry-10/).
 Now as a standalone library it can be used to power any custom WhatsApp client.

-yowsup-cli-2.0 will focus on the development of yowsup-cli in Linux environment.
+yowsup-cli-2.0 will focus on the development of yowsup-cli in Linux (specifically Ubuntu) environment.
 Other installation methods listed in this document are in legacy mode.

 ```
 updated: 15/05/23